 What is Otonabee Conservation's policy approach with respect to the creation of new lots?

-Under normal circumstances, and in keeping with the policies in section 2.2, Otonabee Conservation will not recommend the creation of a lot or lots through a plan of subdivision, plan of condominium or consent should the new lot(s) extend into defined areas of interest (e.g., natural hazard and/or water resource features).
+Under normal circumstances, and in keeping with the policies in section 2.2, Otonabee Conservation will not recommend the creation of a lot or lots through a plan of subdivision, plan of condominium or consent should the new lot(s) extend into defined areas of interest (e.g., natural hazard and/or water features).
 Otonabee Conservation has taken this position in consideration of its legislative and regulatory responsibilities associated with the long-term management concerns related to risks to life and property associated with natural hazards.
-Otonabee Conservation may, in select circumstances, recommend the creation of a new larger, rural lot by consent where the subject property is traversed by a natural hazard feature provided certain provisions as per the exceptions below can be met.
+Otonabee Conservation may, in select circumstances, recommend the creation of a new larger, rural lot by consent where the subject property is traversed by a natural hazard feature.